Financial Analysis: Secoo (SECO) versus Its Peers

-Secoo (NASDAQ: SECO) is one of 26 publicly-traded companies in the “Retail stores, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Secoo to similar companies based on the strength of its risk, dividends, analyst recommendations, earnings, profitability, institutional ownership and valuation.
+Secoo (NASDAQ: SECO) is one of 26 publicly-traded companies in the “Retail stores, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Secoo to similar businesses based on the strength of its institutional ownership, analyst recommendations, profitability, risk, valuation, dividends and earnings.

 Profitability

-This table compares Secoo and its rivals’ net margins, return on equity and return on assets.
+This table compares Secoo and its peers’ net margins, return on equity and return on assets.

 |Net Margins